 He shrugs off the visit as unimportant and leaves to attend a meeting.
 What he doesn't realize is that Lincoln represented a hope of how things might have been not only for racial relations in America, but for possibilities of marriage between blacks and whites -- that is to say, between Samuel and Ann.

-The discourse is a sharp contrast to the conversation between Ann and Henry, where they talk in distracted fashion without ever communicating.
-Ann's primary means of expression are a story-journal she keeps (which alludes to her experiences with Lincoln and Samuel) and reads aloud to Sophie.
-And in subtle direction, we see that Samuel, in offering a pillow to Ann, is much more attentive to her real needs than her husband, who is more obsessed with the inanimate portrait of his perfect image of her that hangs in the parlor.
+Their discourse is a sharp contrast to the conversation between Ann and Henry, where the couple talks in distracted fashion without ever communicating.
+Ann's primary means of expression are a story-journal she keeps (which alludes to her experiences with Lincoln and Samuel) and which she reads aloud to Sophie.
+In subtle direction, we see that Samuel, in offering a pillow to Ann, is much more attentive to her real needs than her husband, who is more obsessed with the inanimate portrait of his perfect image of his wife that hangs in the parlor.

 Klingenstein's dialogue is eloquent and lyrical.
 Combined with subtle lighting (Design by Becca Jeffords) and muted colors and tones in the set and costumes (Design by Kimberly Manning), Director Christopher McElroen transports us back in time while spotlighting issues about race that, in many ways, don't seem all that different in 2017.
 It's a skillful journey.
-Klingenstein, a New York-based playwright whose work has been presented at The Lark, where If Only was developed, has another play form the era, Douglass which premiered last year in Chicago.
+Klingenstein, a New York-based playwright whose work has been presented at The Lark where If Only was developed, has another play from the era, Douglass, which premiered last year in Chicago.

 Gilbert delivers layers for Ann, taking her from the wife who doesn't want to upset Henry in the slightest to the intelligent woman hiding underneath the norm demanded by society.
 This woman isn't afraid to speak her mind and expound ideas that would upset a great many in the country.
 Smaltz portrays Samuel as elegant, caring, patient and tolerant, as he understands that change can't come all at once.